 Research has shown that exercise both can prevent and relieve mental illness.
 For example, it has a positive effect on depression, on how we handle stress and can reduce and help us cope with anxiety.
-Something as simple as taking a walk can also enhance your ability to concentrate, your creativity, and your memory.
+Something as simple as taking a walk can enhance your ability to concentrate, your creativity, and your memory.

 Avoid prolonged sedentary behaviour